Wealthfront review 2023

 If you have more than $100,000 with Wealthfront, you can gain access to the robo-advisor’s in-house risk-parity fund.
 The fund’s goal is to achieve better returns for the risks you’re taking.
 It costs 0.25 percent annually, or $25 for every $10,000 invested, and Wealthfront may put up to 20 percent of larger portfolios in the fund.
-Wealthfront estimates that it raises the average expense ratio by about 0.03 percent annually, or $3 on every $10,000 invested.
+Wealthfront estimates that it raises a portfolio’s average expense ratio by about 0.03 percent annually, or $3 on every $10,000 invested.
 While the fund creates a conflict of interest for Wealthfront, clients can opt out of the proprietary fund when they sign up or at any time.

 If your taxable portfolio has more than $500,000, you’ll be able to access Wealthfront’s smart beta feature.
 This strategy weights the stocks in your portfolio to increase your return, based on a variety of factors that may drive higher gains.
 There’s no extra charge for this service.

 Given the complexity of the strategies, Wealthfront’s website does a great job of disclosing how they work and why you might want them, so you know exactly what the robo-advisor is doing.